LetMeKillMyself/Feelings/README.md

   - if you look on your Desktop you will see a folder called Feelings-main.
   - Thanks for installing Feelings

+If you have any issues go to issues and tell me what your problem is i will 80% of the time react.

 Have a great day!